hpe-storage/scod/docs/csi_driver/index.md

 Depending on the CSP, it may support a number of different snapshotting, cloning and restoring operations by taking advantage of `StorageClass` parameter overloading.
 Please see the respective [CSP](../container_storage_provider/index.md) for additional functionality.

 Refer to the [official table](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) of feature gates in the Kubernetes docs to find availability of beta and alpha features.
 HPE provide limited support on non-GA CSI features.
 Please file any issues, questions or feature requests [here](https://github.com/hpe-storage/csi-driver/issues).
 You may also join our Slack community to chat with HPE folks close to this project.
-We hang out in `#NimbleStorage`, `#3par-primera`, `#hpe-cloud-volumes` and `#Kubernetes`, sign up at [slack.hpedev.io](https://slack.hpedev.io/) and login at [hpedev.slack.com](https://hpedev.slack.com).
+We hang out in `#NimbleStorage`, `#3par-primera` and `#Kubernetes`, sign up at [slack.hpedev.io](https://slack.hpedev.io/) and login at [hpedev.slack.com](https://hpedev.slack.com).

 !!! tip
     Familiarize yourself with the basic requirements below for running the CSI driver on your Kubernetes cluster.
 It's then highly recommended to continue installing the CSI driver with either a [Helm chart](deployment.md#helm) or an [Operator](deployment.md#operator).